oVirt/ovirt-site/source/download/index.html.md

 # Download oVirt

-oVirt has two components to install -- the oVirt engine and its hosts.
+oVirt has two components to install -- 1. the oVirt engine, and 2. one or more nodes (hosts) for VMs to run on.
 Alternatively, you can install an engine and a host together with the engine as a VM on the host -- this configuration is known as Self-Hosted Engine.

 See the [oVirt Installation Guide](/documentation/install-guide/Installation_Guide/) for full installation instructions.